 I created this sauce to serve with my Coffee Panna Cotta but it could be used as a sauce for ice cream, chocolate soufflé, pound cake, or anything else you might want to serve with a dessert sauce.
-I cook it just until it’s heated through and the cream cheese is completely melted.
-If it comes to a boil, take it off the heat.
-I wouldn’t let it cook for too long or it might become too thick to pour.
+The important thing to remember when making this is to keep stirring while it cooks so it doesn’t burn.

 COFFEE CREAM SAUCE

 7 ozs. (half a can) condensed milk (this is about 3/4 cup + 2 Tbsp.)